up42/docs/source/up42-blocks/data/up42-import-geojson.rst

 * ``prefix``: A file structure prefix to limit the dataset search to a specific subdirectory.
 Conforms to the gcs & aws prefix structure, which excludes the bucket name.
 E.g. `folder1/folder2/`.
 * ``filenames``: An array of GeoJSON filenames, including suffix.
 The ``filenames`` filter overrides all other filters, e.g., ``intersects``, ``limit`` and/or ``time``.
-* ``time``: A date range to filter scenes on.
-This range applies to the acquisition date/time of the scenes.
 * ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``box`` **or** ``intersects``.
 * ``intersects``: A GeoJSON geometry to use as an AOI.
 Will return all scenes that intersect with this geometry.
 Use